Harden scores 44 points, Rockets beat Wolves 104-101 - Philly

 Harden got Capela in on the scoring after that, finding him for an alley-oop that pushed the lead to 101-93 with less than three minutes left.

+"Honestly I was just trying to be aggressive and make the right play," Harden said.
+"I think if you have that aggressive mindset, good things will happen."

 The top-seeded Rockets had their hands full with the No. 8 Timberwolves on a night where Houston made just 10 of 37 3-pointers.
-Harden made 7 of 12 3-pointers, but Trevor Ariza, P.J.
+Harden shot 7 for 12 on 3-pointers, but Trevor Ariza, P.J.
 Tucker, Eric Gordon and Paul combined to make just 3 of their 22 tries.

+"We've had games like this throughout the season and the biggest thing that I've learned, that I think our teams knows is that we don't stop shooting," Paul said.
+"We still take the shots that we get and coming into Game 2 guess what?
+We're going to shoot them again because we have that confidence."

 The Wolves scored the first nine points of the second half to take a 56-54 lead.
 Tucker made a 3 for the Rockets after that, but Minnesota used a 6-1 spurt, with 3s from Wiggins and Teague, to go back on top 62-58.